telerik/winforms-docs/dock/architecture-and-features/using-the-dragdropservice.md

 ## AllowedDockStates

 The service may be told which dock states are allowed to be hit-tested.
-For example we may exclude any floating window from hit-testing by simply specifying the following:
+For example, we may exclude any floating window from hit-testing by simply specifying the following:

 #### Setting AllowedStates